garrytrinder/msgext-products-spo/README.md

 # Search Based Message Extension with Single Sign On, Microsoft Graph and SharePoint Online

-This sample project demonstrates how to build a search based message extension that a user can query data in a SharePoint List and inject data into a message.
+This sample project demonstrates how to build a search based message extension that a user can use to query data in a SharePoint List and inject that data into a message as a card.

 The message extension can be used across Microsoft 365: